Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Main Results

-Policy effects on municipal costs are mostly positive from the first adoption year.
-However, waste prices raise municipal costs in a small fraction of municipalities where the reduction of unsorted waste is largely driven by an increase in recycling, and management costs of recycling are high compared to those of unsorted waste.
-Further, in year 3, PAYT generates cost savings in all municipalities.
-Average savings are \EUR{}25 per capita, which is about one fourth of what municipalities spend for waste management per person on average.
-These benefits are mainly due to private costs savings.
+Policy effects on municipal costs are mostly positive.
+However, waste prices raise municipal costs in a fraction of municipalities where the reduction of unsorted waste is largely driven by an increase in recycling, and management costs of recycling are high compared to those of unsorted waste.
+In year 3, PAYT generates cost savings in all municipalities.
+Average savings are \EUR{}20 per capita, which is about one fifth of what municipalities spend for waste management per person on average.
 As management unit costs are largely unaffected, savings come from UW reductions that do not translate into higher RW.
-In other words, municipal cost savings are largely driven by waste avoidance.
+In other words, municipal cost savings are largely driven by total waste reductions.

 As higher prices promote increased recycling rather than waste avoidance, the largest cost savings occur in municipalities setting low prices after three years of adoption.
-Figure \ref{fig:main_welfareprices} shows effects on municipal costs at different quartiles of the price distribution in the third policy year, when waste avoidance is highest.
+Figure \ref{fig:main_welfareprices} shows effects on municipal costs at high vs. low prices (above vs. below the median) in the third policy year, when total waste reductions are highest.

-This implies that (i) higher prices may be less desirable from a municipal cost perspective, although they cause larger unsorted waste reductions, and (ii) targeting waste avoidance in high-price municipalities could increase savings substantially.
+This implies that (i) higher prices may be less desirable from a municipal cost perspective as they do not cause further total waste reductions, instead they rather reallocate waste to the recycling pile, and (ii) targeting total waste reductions in high-price municipalities could increase savings substantially.

-The final implication of this paper may help local governments to overcome their initial fears regarding the implementation of PAYT policies.\footnote{In Italy, less than 8\% of municipalities adopt PAYT \citep{ISPRA2019}.
-Policymakers fear cost increases due to, e.g., higher recycling \citep{facchini2020}.
-For anecdotal evidence, see e.g. \citet{GilliBook2018}, \citet{Allers2010}, \citet{Callan1999}.} This paper provides evidence that short-term costs may indeed increase due to higher recycling, but these costs are outrun by the long-term savings due to reductions in overall waste.
+The final implication of this paper may help local governments to overcome their initial concerns regarding the implementation of PAYT policies.\footnote{In Italy, less than 8\% of municipalities adopt PAYT \citep{ISPRA2019}.
+Policymakers are concerned about cost increases due to, e.g., higher recycling \citep{facchini2020}.
+For anecdotal evidence, see e.g. \citet{GilliBook2018}, \citet{Allers2010}, \citet{Callan1999}.} This paper provides evidence that short-term costs may indeed increase due to higher recycling, but these costs are outrun by the long-term savings due to total waste reductions.